sclevine/agouti/index.md

 ###Notes

-- A new `Selection` can be created from an existing `Selection` or from the page using the `Selectable` methods defined [here](http://godoc.org/github.com/sclevine/agouti/core#Selectable).
+- A new `Selection` can be created from the page or from an existing `Selection` using the `Selectable` methods defined [here](http://godoc.org/github.com/sclevine/agouti/core#Selectable).
 - The `Selection` interface is very rich.
 It supports selecting and asserting on one or more elements by CSS selector, XPath, label, and/or link text.
-A selection may combine any number of selector types.
+A selection may combine any number of these selector types.
 - The Agouti matchers (like `HaveTitle` and `BeVisible`) rely only on public `Page` and `Selection` methods (lke `Title` and `Visible`).
 - Gomega's [asynchronous assertions](http://onsi.github.io/gomega/#making-asynchronous-assertions) such as `Eventually` may be used to wait for the page to load.
 This is especially useful for testing JavaScript-heavy web applications.
-- The [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package contains actions that will immediately fail the running test if they fail.
-This can reduce the number of `Expect(...).To(Succeed())` assertions.
-It also re-declares some of the Ginkgo blocks.
-For instance, `It` becomes `Scenario`.
-- As your test suite grows it's liable to get slow.
+- As your test suite grows, it's liable to get slow.
 Ginkgo makes it easy to parallelize your test suite by spreading different `It`s across multiple test processes, and Agouti supports this.
 We can make the above example support parallel tests by spinning up the app-server in the `BeforeEach` on a port unique to the Ginkgo node that is running the test: `StartMyApp(3000+GinkgoParallelNode())`.
 Now you can run the tests in parallel with `ginkgo -p`.
 For more on test parallelization see the [Ginkgo docs on the topic](http://onsi.github.io/ginkgo/#parallel-specs).
+- The [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package contains actions that will immediately fail the running test if they are not successful.
+This can reduce the number of `Expect(...).To(Succeed())` assertions.
+It also re-declares some of the Ginkgo blocks.
+For instance, `It` becomes `Scenario`.

 ##Reference

 Agouti is fully documented using GoDoc.
 See [`core`](http://godoc.org/github.com/sclevine/agouti/core), [`matchers`](http://godoc.org/github.com/sclevine/agouti/matchers), and [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl).

-More extensive documentation (with more examples!) is coming soon.
+More extensive documentation (with more examples!) coming soon.

 ##External WebDrivers and Sauce Labs Support